SomeshRao007/CI-CD-AWS/README.md

 - Users seeking guidance on CodeDeploy agent installation and configuration on Amazon Linux 2.
 - Anyone interested in streamlining application deployments using CodeDeploy.

-# Installation for AMAZON Linux 2 AMI
+# Installation of CodeDeploy agent for AMAZON Linux 2 AMI
 ```
 sudo yum update
 sudo yum install ruby